Construction and classification of crystalline topological superconductor and insulators in three-dimensional

-where the symbol ``$\rtimes_{\rho_1,\omega_2}$'' represents the nontrivial group extension \cite{wang2021exactly}. i.e., there is no nontrivial 1D block-state on $\tau_2$ for spin-1/2 fermions.
+Here, the symbol ``$\rtimes_{\rho_1,\omega_2}$" represents the nontrivial group extension \cite{wang2021exactly}.
+Therefore, there are no nontrivial 1D block states on $\tau_2$ for spin-1/2 fermions.

-We summarize the 1D block-states: for spinless fermions, all 1D block-states form a $\mathbb{Z}_2$ group, with 1D Haldane chain decoration on $\tau_2$ as the root phase; for spin-1/2 fermions, there is no nontrivial 1D block-states.
+To summarize, for spinless fermions, all 1D block states form a $\mathbb{Z}_2$ group, with the Haldane chain decoration on $\tau_2$ as the root phase.
+In contrast, for spin-1/2 fermions, there are no nontrivial 1D block states.